jooaobrum/jooaobrum/README.md

 # About me & Contact
 **Personal life**

-My name is João Paulo Sales Brum, I was born in Santiago - RS, Brazil and I'm actually 24 years old.
-I am a data science enthusiast and currently I am doing an exchange in France.
+My name is João Paulo Sales Brum, I was born in Santiago - RS, Brazil and I'm actually 26 years old.
+I am a data science enthusiast and currently I am based in France.
 Also, in my free time, i like to play sports, go out with friends and travel the world .

 **Professional career**